dsandall/tiny-gpu-assembler/README.md

 # tiny-gpu-assembler
 ### A bare minimum assembler for the TinyGPU ISA

+# Usage:
+- install rust and cargo
+- ``cargo run [source.asm] > [output.py.asm]
+- make sure to test any generated code with a sensible test case using the CocoTB simulator

 # Repository Contents
 - src/
     - source files for building the assembler